 The study authors estimate the ban prevented 10 public mass shootings during the decade it was in place, before it was allowed to expire.
-FAWB would have prevented 30 public mass shootings that killed 339 people and injured an additional 1,139 people.
+FAWB would have prevented 30 public mass shootings that killed 339 people and injured an additional 1,139 people, the authors said.

 The political climate at the time the FAWB was passed required a sunset clause in order to get the bill passed.

 The study was published in a pre-print and is considered preliminary until accepted by a journal.